Kayli/logspub/dev-containerization.md

   - containers are isolated from one another and bundle their own software, libraries and configuration files
     - they can communicate with each other through well-defined channels

+- state is not preserved after restarting container by default
+  - unless you're using a docker volume

 - installation
   - on arch, run following commands from terminal
 	  > pamac install docker